LilDrippyMyFnf/MemeHoovy/README.md

 Hello, I do FNF content and other crap, and a fan of NomNomNami. :)

-I also will follow back if you follow me.
-(Inlcuding other socials, & if I do notice).
+I will follow back if you follow me.
+(Inlcuding on other socials, & if I do notice).

 I also will fork random crap, don't judge me.
 (I also mostly fork them after I star them, I have a problem) It's also because I'm a data hoarder.